" THE MUSIC AND THEATRICAL VISION OF PAUL BOYD ... A TRULY CLASS ACT " Irish Times

 Paul directed two record-breaking productions of the pantomime Snow White and the Seven Dwarfs for UK Productions, at Blackpool’s Grand Theatre in 2015 and the Assembly Hall Theatre in Royal Tunbridge Wells in 2016, starring Su Pollard.
 Also in 2016 he directed and produced the variety show Live At The Tower at the Tower of London hosted by David Suchet with a cast of stars from the West End and celebrities from stage and screen, he appeared in the hit stage comedy Spike Milligan’s Puckoon which returned on UK and Ireland tour, and directed the staged concert of the new musical Caro Emerald musical That Man at London's Hippodrome Casino.

-Paul will direct the new children's musical Beauty and the Beast at the Lyric Theatre Belfast in December 2017 and is currently writing a number of new projects which will premiere in 2018.
+Most recently Paul directed two showcases of new musicals at London's The Other Palace theatre, produced by The Other Palace, Mercury Musical Developments, and Rob Hartmann, and will direct the new children's musical Beauty and the Beast at the Lyric Theatre Belfast in December 2017.
+He is currently writing a number of new projects which will premiere in 2018.

 Paul lives in London and is represented by Keddie Scott Associates.
 As well as mentoring writers of new musicals, Paul is the administrator of BOOK Music & Lyrics - the UK's only ongoing workshop programme for the creation, crafting and development of musical theatre writing and related specialist skills.